Target Corporation

-Target Corporation, doing business as Target, is an American retail corporation headquartered in Minneapolis, Minnesota.
-Target operates retail stores.
-It is the seventh-largest retailer in the United States and is a component of the S&P 500 Index.
+Target Corporation is an American retail corporation headquartered in Minneapolis, Minnesota, United States.
+Target operates small-format and large-format retail stores and hypermarkets.
+It is the eighth-largest retailer in the U.S. and a component of the S&P 500 Index.

-The original Target retail store was co-founded by John Geisse and Douglas Dayton in 1962 for Dayton's in Roseville, Minnesota.
-Dayton's was renamed the Target Corporation in 2000.
-Target is notable for its focus on upscale, trend-forward merchandise at lower costs.
+The first Target retail store was co-founded as a discount retailer by John Geisse and Douglas Dayton in 1962 for department store Dayton's in Roseville, Minnesota.
+Dayton's was renamed Target Corporation in 2000.
+Target focuses on upscale, trending merchandise at lower costs.
 Its stores typically sell general merchandise.
 Target's logo refers to the center of a shooting target, and its canine mascot is named Bullseye.
 The corporation also operates two criminal forensics laboratories.
+Despite the identical logo and name and similar type of outlets, Target Corporation has never had a direct relation or affiliation to Target Australia.

 As of 2024, Target is ranked on the 2022 Fortune 500 list of the largest American corporations by total revenue.
-As of 2025, it operates more than 2,000 stores throughout the United States.
-Target has been consistently ranked as one of the most philanthropic companies in the U.S.
+As of 2025, it operates more than 2,000 stores.